toolpath/syil/README.md

 Once you have done the full calibration one time, you can use a quick version of the macro to recalibrate the probe offset without the need to use the master tool.
+But you must re-install your calibration artifact onto your table before calling this macro.

+This will move the table to the origin of the saved WCS (default is G54P99) and then do a protected move to calibrate the probe offset.